Nekos-life/nekos-dot-life/README.md

 `sfw.fact` will return JSON `{response: <fact string>}`
 `sfw.8Ball` will return JSON `{response: <8Ball response string>, url: <URL to a matching 8Ball image>}`
-`sfw.chat` will return JSON `{response: <reply string>}`, this one is special and will have an example :)

-As of now, `OwOify`, `8Ball`, and `Chat` are the only ones with query parameters.
+As of now, `OwOify` and `8Ball` are the only ones with query parameters.
 It requires an object containing the parameter, and the key should be the value.
 In this case, the key is `text` and the value is whatever you want OwOified.
 There is an example in this README.
 `{text: 'Some text you want weebified.}`

 ## Typings